elninotech/uppload/content/help/services/import-from-web-service/instagram.md

 1. Find the Instagram URL of your photo and copy it
 2. Click on the "Instagram" button in the widget
 3. Paste the Instagram URL in the textbox
-4. Click on the "Import from Instagram" buttom
+4. Click on the "Import from Instagram" button

 ## How do I find the Instagram URL of an image?